cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 [TOC](#table-of-contents)

-GitHub is a provider of Internet hosting for software development and version control using **`git`**.
+To review: GitHub is a provider of Internet hosting for software development and version control using **`git`**.
 **`git`** is in turn a Linux software version control utility.
 GitHub and similar hosting sites facilitate open sharing of software, part of the larger picture of reproducible research.

-* The **`git clone`** command can be used clone GitHub *repositories*,
+- The **`git clone`** command can be used clone GitHub *repositories*,
-thematic collections of files in a directory tree. **`git`** comes with a learning curve.
+thematic collections of files in a directory tree.

+- **`git`** comes with a learning curve.

-* Improper use of GitHub can grant cloud access to Bad Actors.
+- Improper use of GitHub can grant cloud access to Bad Actors.
 This in turn can lead to lost time and money.